 Corbin has held positions in many industries that have enabled him to gain practical experience into stealing market share.
 Before joining the group of senior branding consultants at Stealing Share he was a corporate strategist and respected writer..

-He is a specialist in the finance, beer, packaged goods, banking, consumer products, healthcare and medical sectors where he is considered THE expert.
+He is a specialist in the music, finance, beer, packaged goods, banking, consumer products, healthcare and medical sectors where he is considered THE expert.

 “Details ARE part of the big picture”

 Corbin had led global teams in the rebranding of St. Jude Medical, Biomimetic, SECU, Medtronic and Wright Medical.
 Not to mention American Fidelity, and Genesis Healthcare.
 Corbin’s specialty is in simplifying complex brands.
 He is a quick study.